 So when you want to help your audience, you can do so by with these oral presentation skills tips.

-There are five main tips for building more emphasis into your presentations:
+There are five main tips for building more emphasis into your presentations, PowerPoint or otherwise:

 Practise.
 Aim to practise your presentation well before the real thing.
-Read your script out aloud.
+Therefore, aim to read your script out aloud.
 Note the meaning of each passage and test where the stress on your words works best.
+Just like these trainee doctors as they practise their presentation skills.

 Mark-ups.
 Mark your script, cue cards or notes with a highlighter or sharpie.
 These highlights should help you place the emphasis where it’s needed best.

 Edit.
 Remember to edit your script as you practise.
 Remove those tricky words and the long sentences.
-Substitute with shorter, simpler words and sentences.
-Put the stress into those words that help build meaning.
+That’s something this Morgan Tsvangirai speech omitted.
+Then, substitute with shorter, simpler words and sentences.
+And, lastly, put the stress into those words that help build meaning.

 Repetition.
 You can always combine stress and repetition.
 Repeating a key word or phrase is enhanced when you lay on the extra tone.

 Pause.
 Presenting at too fast a pace prevents you from placing the right stress where you need it; too fast a pace and all your words carry pretty well the same tone.
-Slow down and pause.
+So, slow down and pause.
 Suddenly your pausing helps you to place some exaggeration on key words.
+And, as an extra benefit you also get to wait for your applause point.

 Stress, tone and emphasis help your audience to actively listen to your main points.
-Your audience gauges the relevance of those points by the stress that you apply.
+That’s because your audience gauges the relevance of those points by the stress that you apply.
 As audible sign posts they can’t be overlooked.

 “Words, like eyeglasses, blur everything that they do not make clearer.”